teamplify/teamplify-runner/README.rst

 happen, since IPs of home internet providers have a large chance of being blacklisted in spam databases.
 We recommend that you check the following:

-* If you're going to use the built-in SMTP server, run Teamplify on a server hosted in a data center or your office, not at home.
-Make sure that you've added the IP of Teamplify server to the `SPF record <http://www.openspf.org/SPF_Record_Syntax>`_ of the domain used in ``address_from`` setting in the configuration file;
+* If you're going to use the built-in SMTP server, consider running Teamplify on a server hosted in a data center or at your office, but not at home.
+Next, please make sure that you've added the IP of Teamplify server to the `SPF record <http://www.openspf.org/SPF_Record_Syntax>`_ of the domain used in ``address_from`` setting in the configuration file;
 * Some email providers, for example, Google Mail, would explicitly reject emails